zelbaz946/precourse1/README.md

 ## Instructions For The Precourse Challenges:

-We divided the precourse challenges into six different levels.
+We divided the precourse challenges into three different levels.
 Each level has its own folder.
 Each folder consists of four items (ignore any other files/folders or items you see):

 - Instructions File ("README.md")
 - Source Folder ("src")